drBenway/pixi-vn-wiki/start/canvas-transition.md

 It is recommended to create a transition that forces the completion of the transition at the end of the step.

-To do this, you can use the [`canvas.tickerMustBeCompletedBeforeNextStep` function](/start/canvas-tickers-functions.md#force-completion-of-the-transition-at-the-end-of-the-step).
+To do this, you can use the [`canvas.completeTickerOnStepEnd` function](/start/canvas-tickers-functions.md#force-completion-of-the-transition-at-the-end-of-the-step).

 This example shows how to create a transition that forces the completion of the transition at the end of the step.